 The main reason some facilities offer a very cheap price on a procedure is because they are not using experienced surgeons.
 They are literally selling a package deal.
 There are some surgeons working in facilities offering cosmetic procedures who have no plastic or cosmetic surgical credentials.
 Younger surgeons may also be prepared to work for less because they have not established themselves and can’t command a higher price in the open market.

 Cheap prices could also indicate a production line approach to cosmetic procedures.
 The surgeon may only know how to do one procedure and only in one way.
 The facility may ‘bulk buy’ a brand of breast implant, for example, which means women have no choice.
 There may be a financial incentive from the manufacturer for the doctor to promote that particular implant.
-But with breast augmentation, no one implant suits every woman.
+But with breast augmentation surgery by Dr Hodgkinson, no one implant suits every woman.
 The focus should be about making you look your best, not about fitting your body around the implant.

 Everyone wants to get cosmetic surgery right the first time.
 It shouldn’t be a question of luck and you shouldn’t have to go to a second surgeon to fix things up.
 Secondary surgery is always more complex as the normal tissues to be corrected have already been compromised and or removed and scar tissue has formed from the previous incisions.